Important Travel Tips From Mexican Insurance Store

 Story by Jim Foreman.

 Some time ago a group of friends decided to enjoy Chinese Food together.
-At the end of the meal as the check arrives, the most outspoken and perhaps the most attractive friend grabbed her fortune cookie and stood up.
+At the end of the meal as the check arrived, the most outspoken and perhaps the most attractive friend grabbed her fortune cookie and stood up.

 She pronounced that everyone had to add the words ‘in bed’ after every fortune.
 One by one, we all read aloud our fortunes with the additional fun words.